 - To facilitate better safe distancing, students are requested to only go to academic areas or schools when there are scheduled lessons or lab sessions.

-- All employees on campus must adhere strictly to safe management measures.
-This includes using TraceTogether-only SafeEntry check-in/out, temperature monitoring, maintaining safe distancing of at least 1 metre, and wearing face masks at all times.
+- All employees working on campus must adhere strictly to safe management measures.
+This includes using TraceTogether-only SafeEntry check-in/out, maintaining safe distancing of at least 1 metre, and wearing face masks at all times.
 Where applicable, employees will be rostered for their return to campus.
 Staggered start times and flexible working hours should be implemented to ensure that travel is safe for employees commuting on public transport.

 - Researchers who require access to specialised equipment/resources on campus may return to their workplace on a need-to basis.
 Please note all regulations and laws pertaining to safety and research are still in force.